HieuNT91/hieunt91.github.io/_pages/about.md

 *July 2022*:
 - Started a wonderful journey at VinAI Research

+# 📜 Academic Services
+I serve as a reviewer for some reputable conferences: ICLR2025, WWW2025, NeurIPS 2024.

 # 📜 Publications
 1. Cold-start Recommendation by Personalized Embedding Region Elicitation, with Duy Nguyen, Khoa Doan and Viet Anh Nguyen.
 UAI 2024.